mareskav/RouteMaker/README.md

 New web application using mapy.cz API (https://api.mapy.cz/) and trying to help the organizators of trails to make their own routes.

-RouteMaker is in develop especially the organizators of Cestou Vysočiny: https://www.stoky.cz/cestou-vysociny/a-1388
+RouteMaker is in develop especially for the organizators of Cestou Vysočiny: https://www.stoky.cz/cestou-vysociny/a-1388

 ## Try it!